ManokHub

 Step 5: Feeding Your Gamefowl

 Nutrition is the foundation of healthy, strong gamefowl.
-Hindi pwedeng feeds lang na cheap — kailangan balanced.
+You can't just use cheap feed — it needs to be balanced.

 Daily Feed Components